- Teaches students:

 *** Lesson Details ***

-In my lessons, students can expect to have lots of fun, and learn a lot.
-I like to think that my students always enjoy their lessons with me.
-I am friendly, warm, personable, caring, and fun.
+In my lessons, students can expect to have fun while learning.
+I am friendly, warm, personable, caring, patient, and fun.
 I strive to find the perfect balance between learning the important fundamentals of music, and just plain enjoying music.
 Music takes hard work, but music is supposed to be fun!

 My curriculum changes depending on the student's ability level, age, and instrument of choice.
 I typically use a method book for reinforcement of musical fundamentals, and a supplementary "project" piece of music that the student enjoys playing and learning.
 I do this so that my students can see direct connections between music fundamentals and playing music that they enjoy.
 My own personal knowledge and experience as a musician is always added to each lesson as well.